 All tests are important but a safety test is vital before choosing any auto-darkening welding helmet.
 Although all auto-darkening welding helmet meets safety standards, you should ensure that the welding helmet you are going to buy must meet ANSI Z87.1-2003 standards.
 A standard auto-darkening welding helmet has all these features.

 - Withstand temperatures ranging from 23 to 130 degrees Fahrenheit.

 - Completely filter ultraviolet rays (UV)

-- Resistant for small impacts
+- Resistant to small impacts

 - Data to show durability, strength and effectiveness

 There must be a sweatband on the forehead to absorb sweat if it is trickling towards the eyes.
 Also, check the quality of the band, it should be soft and comfortable for the user.
 A special type of polycarbonate material is used for making the outer cover for helmets to resist impact, scratches and harmful rays.
-A special type of glass is used for filter lens that controls the light passing through it.
+A special type of glass is used for a filter lens that controls the light passing through it.

 Clarity Test of Auto-Darkening Welding Helmet

 The clarity test of a welding helmet is imperative because if the clarity of the helmet is not good, a welder can never produce great results.
 It is a very simple test because you just need to wear a welding helmet and see through the lens.
 High-quality welding helmets have better clarity than basic ones.
 Welding helmets with 1/1/1/1 optical clarity have excellent visionary experience.
 Therefore, keep it in mind while choosing a welding helmet.